Septias/bachelor-thesis/main.typ

 = The Nix Language
 The Nix language is a declarative, pure, functional, lazy, and dynamically typed language that is very domain-specific for its use case.
 Declarativeness stems from the execution model of Nix, where dependencies between files are tracked through paths.
 These dependencies are used to create a built plan, which is then executed to create the final package.
 All imports are cached as derivations in the global Nix store, so other packages with the same dependencies can reuse them.
 To achieve perfect reproducibility, the language tries to remain pure, not allowing side effects in functions.
-This way, the same derivation executed on two machines creates the same output, upholding Nix's reproducibility guarantee.
+This way, the same derivation executed on two different machines creates the same output, upholding Nix's reproducibility guarantee.
 It is possible to lift this restriction only for specific use cases to give more freedom in package builds.
 The reproducibility constraint is then passed to the reviewer, who finally accepts code changes.
 Because all 80.000 packages are part of one big package tree, laziness is another fundamental property of the Nix language.
 Without it, even building a single package would take ages, as all other packages would have to be evaluated as well.
 The problem of huge evaluation trees is also a problem that language servers and type inference algorithms face, as they also can't evaluate the whole package tree.
 What follows is an overview of the language syntax based on the official documentation at https://nixos.org/manual/nix/stable/language/ but extended with more examples and peculiarities.

 == Primitives
 The Nix language supports all primitive types well-known from other languages, such as Bool, String, Int, and Float.
-It also adds the domain-specific type `Path` as paths are fundamentally important for configurations and tracking dependencies.
+It also adds the domain-specific type `Path` as paths are used to reference files in configurations and for tracking dependencies.
 The Nix package managers can create appropriate errors for non-existing paths instead of generic lookup errors and create the appropriate store paths, which would not be possible with ordinary strings.
-From a typing perspective, adding another primitive is trivial and only allows one to create more elaborate errors when types mismatch.
+From a typing perspective, adding another primitive is trivial.

 === Operators
 Nix supports all common arithmetic, logic, and comparison operators, which are further discussed in @operators.

 == Language Constructs
 Nix supports many common functional programming language constructs, like let-bindings, first-class functions, and conditionals.
-It also adds its own domain-specific language constructs, like `with` @with and `inherit` @inherit statements, as well as utilities for functions, making it much stronger than the simple language MLSub discussed in @main and @original.
+It also adds its own domain-specific language constructs, like `with` @with and `inherit` @inherit statements, as well as utilities for functions, making it much more expressive than the simple language MLSub discussed in @main and @original.

 === AttrSets
 AttrSets (records) are the most important language constructs in the Nix language, as they create all configuration files.
 AttrSets sets are enclosed in braces and can contain arbitrarily many statements of the form `name = expr;` where the computed value of `expr` is bound to `name`.
-The _rec_ keyword is another Nix-specific novelty that can mark a set as _recursive_, allowing fields to reference other fields defined in the set.
+The _rec_ keyword can mark a set as _recursive_, allowing fields to reference other fields defined in the set.

 #figure(caption: "AttrSets in Nix")[
   ```Nix